-Following you will find a list of tools I install and use on my Macbook Pro.
+Below you will find a list of tools I use on my Macbook.
 The list is inspired by a post of ifun.de.
-But – IMHO – they did leave out some useful tools and had others which I do not need or use (Microsoft Office – uha).
-That’s why I created my own list.
-It is also very handy while setting up a new device.
+But I think they did miss some useful tools and they had others which I do not need.
+That’s why I created my own list (it is also very handy while setting up a new machine).

 sip (free version): grab color of a specific pixel on screen.
 Also available for iOS.

-pixelmator (30 €): at work I work with Photoshop and Illustrator – I have to, sorry.
-At home this one is enough, and my mac stays adobe free!
-Also available for iOS.
+pixelmator (30 €): at work I work with Photoshop and . more often – Illustrator.
+At home this one is enough (Also available for iOS now).

 aurora HDR (99 €): create HDR images.
-Works much better than the free version available for mac.
-I use an older version – not the 2017 one, but it still works
+Works much better than the free tools available

 sketchup (free): to get my DIY projects planned, I use sketchup.
-The free version is enough
+The free version does it all.

-linotype fontexplorer X (free): former (old) version of the current font management tool.
-I think it is not available online anymore.
+linotype fontexplorer X (free): quite old version of the current font management tool.
+Unfortunately it is not available online any longer.

 locko (free): password vault – very handy.
-There is also an iOS-version available to sync data.
-Not as handy as 1pasword is or would be – but it is a very good free alternative (1password is quite expensive)
+There is also an iOS-version available to sync data (deprecated now)

 a better finder rename (20 €): rename files in nearly any way